oliddha12/MMHO-algorithm/README.md

 # MMHO-algorithm
-An MHHO algorithm for path planning
+A MHHO algorithm for path planning